Yandex Cloud

 yc managed-clickhouse cluster move --help

-2. Specify the destination folder in the move cluster command:
+2. Specify the destination folder in that command:

 yc managed-clickhouse cluster move <cluster_name_or_ID> \